- 1. Name of the medicinal product

 Renal impairmentIn patients with severe renal impairment (creatinine clearance < 30 ml/min) rivaroxaban plasma levels may be significantly increased (1.6-fold on average) which may lead to an increased bleeding risk.
 Xarelto is to be used with caution in patients with creatinine clearance 15 - 29 ml/min.
 Use is not recommended in patients with creatinine clearance < 15 ml/min (see sections 4.2 and 5.2).In patients with moderate renal impairment (creatinine clearance 30 - 49 ml/min) concomitantly receiving other medicinal products which increase rivaroxaban plasma concentrations Xarelto is to be used with caution (see section 4.5).

-Hip fracture surgeryRivaroxaban has not been studied in clinical trials in patients undergoing hip fracture surgery to evaluate efficacy and safety in these patients.
-Therefore, rivaroxaban is not recommended in these patients.
+Hip fracture surgeryRivaroxaban has not been studied in interventional clinical trials in patients undergoing hip fracture surgery to evaluate efficacy and safety.

 Elderly populationIncreasing age may increase haemorrhagic risk (see section 5.2).